Skip to content

 2. Managed WordPress Hosting

 Both Bluehost and SiteGround are recommended as top web hosts by WordPress.
-Both offers shared and managed WordPress hosting solutions for WordPress websites, including e-commerce sites using Woocommerce.
+Both offers shared and managed WordPress hosting solutions, including e-commerce sites using Woocommerce.

 Bluehost-vs-SiteGround--Managed-WordPress